Monday 19 May 1941

 |Life magazine, 19 May 1941.
 Ruth Ownbey on the cover.|

 Future History: Nora Ephron is born in New York City.
-The family soon moves to Beverly Hills, and after graduating from Wellesley College, she works briefly as in intern in the John F. Kennedy White House as a mail girl.
+The family soon moves to Beverly Hills, and after graduating from Wellesley College, she works briefly as an intern in the John F. Kennedy White House as a mail girl.
 She then embarks on a long career as a writer, which includes a stint writing about gossip in the New York Post, and marries journalist Carl Bernstein.
 This makes her privy to many secrets of Bernstein's Watergate coverage, including the identity of "Deep Throat" (Mark Felt), though nobody believes her when she tells them until Felt himself finally admits to it shortly before his passing.
 A famous writer and director with numerous awards and highly praised films, including "Sleepless in Seattle" (1993) and "When Harry Met Sally" (1989), Ephron passes away at age 71 on 26 June 2012 from pneumonia.
-There now is a Nora Ephron prize awarded by the Tribeca Film Festival for female writers who offer a "a distinctive voice."
+There now is a Nora Ephron prize awarded by the Tribeca Film Festival for female writers who offer "a distinctive voice."

 Tania Mallet is born in Blackpool, England.
 She becomes a model and actress who is best known for playing the role of Tilly Masterson in "Goldfinger" (1964).
 She is a cousin of actress Helen Mirren.